 C.S.
-Lewis once stated that he would rather live under the tyranny of robber barons than that of moral busybodies, for the latter act ceaselessly with the approval of their own conscience.
+Lewis once stated that he would rather live under the tyranny of robber barons than that of moral busybodies, for the latter’s conscience encourages them to never relent.
 While I cannot say if Director Hidetaka Miyazaki is familiar with the words of a Christian theologian, they are certainly appropriate for the story of Maiden Astraea.
 Aside from its rather frustrating gameplay, the Valley of Defilement is best remembered for its compelling narrative.
 And although this narrative is rather simple, the depth and quality of its execution has made the area the most memorable part of Demon’s Souls for many, with the maiden and her knight becoming perhaps the most recognizable figures in the entire game.
 Even with a far smaller script compared to its more popular spiritual successor, FromSoftware still managed to convey a clear and concise message thanks to choice words and excellent environmental storytelling.
 The end result is something at once horrifying and distinctly human.

 The Valley of Defilement has earned its name of the “rotten valley” (腐れ谷) as a consequence of all the decay it has accumulated over time.
 When we visit the area, it is pouring rain that causes entire waterfalls to stream over its cliffs and down to the very bottom.
 This weather naturally allows all manner of things to flow into the gorge, which apparently happens rather frequently if the swamp at its base is any indication.
 But it is not just water that has been flowing into this basin but everything unclean.
 Plants and filth; wooden beams, planks, barrels, and wheels; rope and straw; metal pieces and clay bowls; uneaten fruits and meat — every one of these things have ended up in the valley, drifting into the giant swamp before finally settling into a graben in the depths of the marsh.
 As the filthy woman puts it, this damp place is a trash dump, with refuse flowing in from nearby countries via rivers and the like.
 These likely includes Boletaria given that the valley is engulfed by the deep fog, and we can see a branching gorge on the western side of the world map.
 It is a naturally-formed trash bin, and what does trash do if not rot?